CAST-Extend/com.castsoftware.castimaging-v3.kubernetessetup/README.md

 **4. Additional configuration steps**

 **4.1 Network Setting**
- - Expose an external IP (LoadBalancer) for the console-gatewayservice kubernetes service

  - Prepare a CDN like Azure Front Door, Ingress Service or a web server (e.g., NGINX) as a reverse proxy to host the console-gatewayservice (with a DNS i.e castimagingv3.com).
    The DNS should also have an SSL certificate.